 Packard Bell Navigator

 Navigator, not to be confused with Netscape Navigator, is a software program that was shipped with Packard Bell computers.
-This utility allowed an easy to use interface for users who were not familiar with the computer or who were intimidated by Windows.
-With this software program, the user could manipulate files, run programs, install programs and get familiar with the computer before utilizing Windows.
+This utility provided an easy to use interface for users who were not familiar with the computer or who were intimidated by Windows.
+Using Navigator, you can manipulate files, run programs, install programs and get familiar with the computer before utilizing Windows.

 The above illustration is a picture of Navigator 3.9, one of the later revisions of Navigator released.
 Each of the Navigators shipped with Packard Bell computers differed in functionality and appearance.